shovel-kun/react-native-database-benchmarks/README.md

 A project to compare performance between various databases on React Native.

+## Install dependencies

+You can install dependencies using yarn

+- `yarn install`

 ## Generate Android and iOS native bindings

 - npx expo run:android